Click on the following for more information about our AAHRPP visit:

 The purpose of the HRPP is to protect the rights and welfare of human subjects participating in biomedical and social behavioral research conducted at Tufts Health Sciences or elsewhere by Tufts faculty, staff and trainees; promote compliance with relevant legal requirements and ethical standards at all levels; and support investigators in their research activities.

-Minimizing risks to subjects and ensuring subjects’ rights and welfare are key components of human subjects protections.
-Below are some strategies through which these goals can be accomplished.
+Investigators and research staff have a responsibility for minimizing risks to subjects and for ensuring subjects’ rights and welfare.
+Below are some strategies through which this can be accomplished.

 For further guidance on study risk levels, refer to the Guidelines for Using Magnitude of Harm in Categorizing Risk Level.